DrugLib.com — Drug Information Portal

 DRUG ABUSE AND DEPENDENCE

-SUBOXONE and SUBUTEX are controlled as Schedule III narcotics under the Controlled Substances Act.
+Buprenorphine is a Schedule III narcotic under the Controlled Substances Act.

-Buprenorphine is a partial agonist at the mu-opioid receptor and chronic administration produces dependence of the opioid type, characterized by moderate withdrawal upon abrupt discontinuation or rapid taper.
-The withdrawal syndrome is milder than seen with full agonists, and may be delayed in onset (SEE WARNINGS)
+Buprenorphine is a partial agonist at the mu-opioid receptor and chronic administration produces physical dependence of the opioid type, characterized by moderate withdrawal signs and symptoms upon abrupt discontinuation or rapid taper.
+The withdrawal syndrome is typically milder than seen with full agonists and may be delayed in onset [see Warnings and Precautions ]

-Neonatal withdrawal has been reported in the infants of women treated with SUBUTEX during pregnancy (See PRECAUTIONS)
+A neonatal withdrawal syndrome has been reported in the infants of women treated with buprenorphine during pregnancy. [see Warnings and Precautions]

 -- advertisement -- The American Red Cross